typetron/typetron.org/tutorials/twitter-clone/notifications.md

 need to add a notifier to it.
 In this case we add Alex
 - Joe opens the notifications page.
 In this case we set the _readAt_ property with the current read date.

-Having this system we automatically grouped the notifications based on the interactions of the users, just like on Twitter.
+Having this system we automatically group the notifications based on the interactions of the users, just like on Twitter.

 Let's update the _User_ and _Tweet_ entities to reflect the added entity above: